Shaping Energy Exchange with Gyroscopic Interconnections: a Geometric Approach: Introduction

-We address this gap for a conservative two-DOF system with a constant skew-symmetric velocity coupling.
-The dynamics are integrable and evolve on invariant two-tori, so subsystem energy exchange admits a geometric description via projection onto the subsystem phase planes.
-When the ratio of the modal frequencies is rational, the projection closes to a finite Lissajous curve, exposing the resonance structure of the interconnection and enabling exact geometric envelopes and sharp number-theoretic criteria.
-For near-irrational ratios the projection becomes dense, recovering conservative bounds \cite{KatokHasselblatt,Pikovsky}.
-This observation interfaces naturally with interconnection shaping: since the coupling parameter $n$ determines the modal frequency split, tuning $n$ selects the resonance class and thereby the achievable exchange.
-Related ideas of \emph{tunable coupling} and \emph{mode interaction} appear in engineered resonators, where coupling is modulated to route energy between modes.
-Examples include dynamic electrostatic modulation in gyroscopic ring resonators, frequency-mismatch compensation and mode matching in dual-mass gyroscopes, and analyses that explicitly target energy transfer between drive and sense modes \cite{Zhou2019,Pistorio2021,Hamed2016,CouplingMEMS2021}.
+Related ideas of tunable coupling and mode interaction appear in engineered resonators, where coupling is modulated to route energy between modes.
+Applications include dynamic electrostatic modulation in gyroscopic ring resonators, frequency-mismatch compensation and mode matching in dual-mass gyroscopes, and analyses that explicitly target energy transfer between drive and sense modes \cite{Zhou2019,Pistorio2021,Hamed2016,CouplingMEMS2021}.
 These strands motivate a control-oriented quantification of energy routing induced by gyroscopic interconnections.
+Applications that benefit from targeted energy routing as well include vibration mitigation and energy funnelling toward single actuation points \cite{Juchem2024}.